 What about Denmark?

-If we explore the Danish culture through the lens of the 5-D Model, we can get a good overview of the deep drivers of Danish culture relative to other world cultures.
+If we explore the Danish culture through the lens of the 6-D Model©, we can get a good overview of the deep drivers of Danish culture relative to other world cultures.

-Denmark scores 16 on this dimension and is therefore considered a feminine society.
-In feminine countries it is important to keep the life/work balance and you make sure that all are included.
+Denmark scores 16 on this dimension and is therefore considered a Feminine society.
+In Feminine countries,i it is important to keep the life/work balance and you make sure that all are included.
 An effective manager is supportive to his/her people, and decision making is achieved through involvement.
 Managers strive for consensus and people value equality, solidarity and quality in their working lives.
 Conflicts are resolved by compromise and negotiation and Danes are known for their long discussions until consensus has been reached.
 Incentives such as free time and flexible work hours and place are favoured.

-At the workplace this low score on UAI is also reflected in the fact that the Danes tells you if you are in doubt or do not know something.
-It is ok to say “I do not know” and the Danes are comfortable in ambiguous situations at the workplace.
+At the workplace, the low score on Uncertainty Avoidance is also reflected in the fact that the Danes tell you if you are in doubt or do not know something.
+It is ok to say “I do not know” and the Danes are comfortable in ambiguous situations in the workplace.